nicedata/daisy-dtb/README.md

-# A library to deal with Daisy 2.02 digital talking books
+# A package to deal with Daisy 2.02 digital talking books

+Daisy 2.02 is ...

+Since we work on some digital talking book applications,

 ## Warning